A journey through time: the historical significance of Fujian Tulou’s earthen houses

 Earthen Castles in Tulou images

 Not far from Xiamen, about four hours by bus, surrounded by Southern Fujian hills, Yongding county hosts many Hakka roundhouses.
-Tulou and nearby area are a perfect example of this architectural style.
+Tulou and the nearby areas are a perfect examples of this architectural style.

 Several storeys high, they are built along an inward-looking, circular or square floor plan as housing for up to 800 people each.
 They were built for defence purposes around a central open courtyard with only one entrance and windows to the outside only above the first floor.